DevSilv/ARCHIVED-example-phpwebsite/README.md

+INFORMATION: This project ("silvuss-example-jsgame") has become discontinued as of August 27, 2019.
+Contributing to this project is not planned.
+It is now to be treated as archived.

+---

 # silvuss-example-phpwebsite

 This repository contains my second GitHub project – just a simple example website, written mostly in PHP and JavaScript.